durkinza/cdk-networkfirewall-l2/API.md

 ```

 - *Type:* <a href="#@durkinza/cdk-networkfirewall-l2.KinesisDataFirehoseLogLocationProps">KinesisDataFirehoseLogLocationProps</a>[]
-- *Default:* Logs will not be sent to an S3 bucket.
+- *Default:* Logs will not be sent to a Kinesis DataFirehose.

-A list of S3 Buckets to send logs to.
+A list of Kinesis Data Firehose to send logs to.

 ---